smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 where OK-B-ENTROPY-CHECKSUM is a 16-byte field.

-Pairing-Ok-Response is sent as a payload for a SimpleIoT/CCP SIOT-CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-RESPONSE message being 0x3.
+Pairing-Ok-Response is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-RESPONSE message, with 2 "additional bits" for CCP-OTA-PAIRING-RESPONSE message being 0x3.

 On receiving Pairing-Ok-Response, Client calculates it's own CLIENT-OK-B-ENTROPY-CHECKSUM, compares it with received OK-B-ENTROPY-CHECKSUM.
 If everything is fine - "pairing" can be considered completed, and Client sets SimpleIoT/SP key (to be used by SimpleIoT/SP) to derived-SimpleIoT/SP-key for all future communications with this Device, and sets next SimpleIoT/SP nonce varying-part (including the one stored in persistent storage) to 2.
 After that, Client starts to perform MITM check (using MITM-Check-Program as described below).